OpenDSA/OpenDSA-DevStack/README.md

 - Adding the `--detach` or `-d` option allows some docker commands to run in the *background*, giving you back control of the command line.
 - Setting a `docker-compose` alias is nice to avoid typing it as much.
 We recommend `docc=docker-compose`
 - On Windows, you may want to do `git config --global core.filemode false`.
 Repositories cloned within Docker can show many changes to the file permissions when `git diff` is used outside of the Docker container.
-- The `up` command can spin up several services, e.g.: `docker-compose up opendsa opendsa-lti code-workout`
+- The `up` command can spin up several containers, e.g.: `docker-compose up opendsa opendsa-lti code-workout`
 - There are also two specific profiles set up for common development stacks
   - `docker-compose --profile odsa-cw up` will bring up a stack including OpenDSA-LTI and CodeWorkout
   - `docker-compose --profile cw-op up` will bring up a stack including CodeWorkout and OpenPOP